-2. The Annual Review of Competence Progression (ARCP) usually takes place once per year (for all trainees, including LTFT), and with no more than a maximum interval of 15 months to facilitate revalidation.
-The Gold Guide allows for more than one ARCP within a 12-month period if required (GG 4.34).
+2. The Annual Review of Competence Progression (ARCP) usually takes place once per year (for all trainees, including LTFT), and with a maximum interval of 15 months to facilitate revalidation.
+The Gold Guide allows for more than one ARCP within a 12-month period if required (GG 4.39).

 3. The ARCP process is comprised of 2 parts:

-5. The Face-to-face meetings provide an opportunity for the panel or a small number of senior educators to meet with the trainee and discuss their outcome in full, and provide support and direction for the trainee going forward.
+5. The trainee meeting provides an opportunity for the panel, or a small number of senior educators, to meet with the trainee and discuss their outcome in full, and provide support and direction for the trainee going forward.

 7. The deanery has created standard emails and documentation for the ARCP process.
 There should not be any requirement for standard documentation/emails to be amended unless there are unique/exceptional circumstances.
-Specialty-specific evidence requirements are listed on the Scotland Deanery website, further/different evidence requirements should not be added to standard documentation/emails.
+Links to derogated College decision aids are available on the Scotland Deanery website, further/different evidence requirements should not be added to standard documentation/emails.

 9. Where a single outcome 5 is issued, it is viewed as a neutral outcome, or ‘holding response’, it is not an unsatisfactory outcome in the same way that an outcome 2, 3 or 4 is considered; although repeated outcome 5s can point towards a lack of engagement from a trainee which should raise concern.
 In all cases, a follow up outcome will be issued once all evidence has been submitted/reviewed.